simplexityIO/mtg-spoiler-scraper/README.md

 # MTG Spoiler Scraper
-Magic the Gathering web scraper which notifies user when new spoilers are released
+Web scraper which notifies user when new Magic the Gathering spoilers are released